Are you trying to figure out what lens is best for insect photography?

 The minimum focus distance is 8 inches, making it wonderful to get up close without any trouble while still photographing the whole subject.

-This item was made in Thailand, so you know that this product will be very high quality!
+This item was made in Thailand, so you know this product will be very high quality!

-This beautiful piece of kit will have you reaching new heights in photographic excellence, and by inverting the image, you can even take pictures of tiny subjects like bugs.
+This beautiful piece of kit will reach new heights in photographic excellence, and you can take pictures of tiny subjects like bugs by inverting the image.

 Zooming towards its impressive minimum focus distance means that whatever you want to photograph won’t go unnoticed or underestimated.